eishanip/FechaFinder/readme.md

 ## Acknowledgments

 - Special thanks to our Spanish language professor for guidance
-- Audio pronunciations recorded by native Spanish speakers
+- Audio pronunciations recorded by team members themselves
 - Images sourced from Unsplash